 Speaking of the provided image, with all OCR Activities the user must set an anchor region and the region where the specific text is expected.
 We demonstrate this methodology with the following picture:

-The blue dotted line represents the anchor image to which the OCR Activity is directed.
-It will search for the image ANOTHER MONDAY first.
-The red dotted line is the area we want to read out with OCR.
+The upper dotted line represents the anchor image to which the OCR Activity is directed.
+It will search for the image HYLAND first.
+The lower dotted line is the area we want to read out with OCR.